CaseyG5/learn-to-play/README.md

 - The React framework and TailwindCSS
 - Chrome developer console for debugging
 - GitHub for version control
-- Vercel for publishing online
+- Vercel for the option to publish online

 ### Results: